open-siege/siege-studio/README.md

 Siege Studio is a tool for previewing, converting and (eventually) editing reverse engineered files for games such as Earthsiege, Starsiege and other related games from the 1990s and early 2000s.

-The core modules of the project are meant to be used for a future open-source reimplementation of the 3Space game engine, used by several games such as the Earthsiege/Starsiege series, the Red Baron/Great War Planes series and several others.
+In addition, several extension modules are available to fix compatibility issues with selected games, as well as configure controller support and assist with networking.

 The project contains the following components:
 * Siege Studio (in this repo)